This post may contain affiliate links which help support Girls Can Grill.

 Santa Maria Tri Tip Steak

-Garlic Oil: Place the oil in a bowl and microwave for 2 minutes.
-Add the smashed garlic and let steep for 1 hour while you heat the grill.
-Stir in the vinegar.
+- Garlic Oil: Place the oil in a bowl and microwave for 2 minutes.
+Add the smashed garlic and let steep while you heat the grill.
+Stir in the vinegar and salt.

-Grill: Place the meat on the heated grill.
-Immediately, baste with the garlic oil and sprinkle liberally with the seasoning.
+- Grill: Place the meat on the heated grill.
+Immediately, baste with the garlic oil.
 Grill for 15 minutes.

-Flip and Baste: Flip.
-Baste and season again.
+- Flip and Baste: Flip.
+Baste again.
 Cook for 10 minutes.
 Flip.
 Baste again.
 Cook for 5 minutes.
 Flip.
 Baste again.
 Continue this flip and baste process until the internal temperature of the tri tip is 130F degrees.